Bankruptcy: Is It the Right Choice?

-In a Chapter 7 bankruptcy, the debtor gives up (liquidates) all his or her non-exempt property.
-The non-exempt property is sold and the money received is divided among the creditors (the people to whom the debtor owes money).
+In a Chapter 7 bankruptcy, the debtor gives up (liquidates) all their non-exempt property.
+The non-exempt property is sold, and the money received is divided among the creditors (the people to whom the debtor owes money).

 The remaining debts are discharged.
-In other words, the court releases the debtor from paying the remaining debts, and creditors cannot try to collect any debt that was discharged by the bankruptcy court.
+In other words, the court releases the debtor from paying the remaining debts, and creditors cannot try to collect any debt that the bankruptcy court discharged.

-Many people only have property that is exempt.
-When that happens, the debtor keeps all his or her property, and the debts are discharged.
+Many people only have exempt property.
+When that happens, the debtor keeps all their property, and the debts are discharged.

 In Texas, a person who files a Chapter 7 bankruptcy can choose to use either the Texas or federal exemptions.
 Texas and federal property exemptions are different.
-Before choosing which exemptions to use, a debtor has to compare the property he owns to the federal exemption list and the Texas exemption list to see which is better.
+Before choosing which exemptions to use, a debtor must compare the property he owns to the federal and Texas exemption lists to see which is better.

-First, the debtor has to get credit counseling and then file papers in the federal court asking the court to discharge the debts.
-The basic steps of a bankruptcy are:
+First, the debtor has to get credit counseling and then file papers in federal court asking the court to discharge the debts.
+The basic steps of bankruptcy are:

 - Counseling and Education: The debtor must go to an approved credit counseling agency within 180 days before filing for bankruptcy.
 After the filing, the debtor must also attend approved debtor education within 45 days of the “creditors meeting.”